CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Credential-Management.md

 You must have sudoer permission to configure switches when using the SSH key method.
 {{</notice>}}

-4. Create a pair of SSH private and public keys:
+4. Create a pair of SSH private and public keys on the NetQ appliance:

     ```
     ssh-keygen -t rsa -C "<USER>"
     ```
+When prompted, hit the enter/return key.

 5. Copy the SSH *public* key to each switch that you want to upgrade using one of the following methods: